-Save your receipt and send a copy to us when you ask us to pay you back.
+Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 5, Section 2.5 for a discussion of these circumstances.
-We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an in-network pharmacy.
+We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an innetwork pharmacy.